cguleria/maven-project/README.md

 Triggring a build from node 1.
 "Test"
-Triggring a build from githubwebhook. :Test" Failed Triggring a build from gitwebhook.
+Triggring a build from githubwebhook. :Test" Failed Triggring a build from gitwebhook.Failed , This webhook has to be configured in the git hub repo settings ans the url should be resolvable.

+Test for End to end CI/CD from a git repo to build deployment tomcat on node 1